spacetelescope/aplc_optimization/docs/_build/html/_sources/introduction.rst.txt

 =======================
 APLCs are sensitive to several design parameters: telescope aperture shape and segmentation, central obscuration, lyot stop shape and size, focal plane mask size, dark hole size, and bandwidth.
-In order to explore this multi-dimensional parameter space, the ``aplc-optimization`` toolkit has been developed to simplify the organization, execution and evaluation of large APLC design surveys.
+In order to explore this multi-dimensional parameter space, the ``aplc_optimization`` toolkit has been developed to simplify the organization, execution and evaluation of large APLC design surveys.

 For a given design survey, the toolkit generates a batch of linear programs to be executed on a computing cluster.